OliverDanger/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+Features category and item pages which can be used to browse plants.
+After adding plants to a cart, view my cart and pay with stripe.
+Admins may create new products and product categories using a built-in form.

 ## Setup